jameshughes89/cs102/src/site/topics/objects-review/objects-review.rst

 .. warning::

-    The idea is that this *returns* a string; it does not just print something.
+    The idea is that this *returns* a string; it does not print something.

 ``equals``